SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 If you remember about Solace Queue which we discussed earlier, we differentiated them into 2 types :

-1. Durable : Mostly created by an administrator and always exists on the broker unless explicitly deleted by an administrator
+1. Durable: Mostly created by an administrator and always exists on the broker unless explicitly deleted by an administrator
-2. Non-Durable : Temporary in nature, created only by an application and its lifespan is linked to the client that created it.
+2. Non-Durable: Temporary in nature, created only by an application and its lifespan is linked to the client that created it.

-Since in the case of the Acme Bank, its critical that no messages are lost during application downtime and also no subscribing application should be able to delete the queue object, an architectural choice was made to use **Durable - Exclusive** queue configurations.
+Given the criticality for Acme Bank to maintain message integrity during application downtime, alongside the imperative that subscribing applications cannot delete queue objects, an architectural decision was made to implement **Durable-Exclusive** queue configurations.

-To fix the error encountered above you need to manually create the Queue object as below :
+To fix the error encountered above, you need to manually create the Queue object as below :

 * Navigate to the **PubSub+ Broker Manager** as below :
   ![Open-broker-manager.png](img/commons/queue-creation/Open-broker-manager.png)